MattCrutchley/shoppinglist/README.md

 ### Project Tracking
-I have kept track of the projects development using a [trello board](https://trello.com/b/ZqFX1q9P/shopping-list). initiall I created user stories of what I would like the app to do from this I created checklists inside of those user stories for how to implement each of those features.
+I have kept track of the projects development using a [trello board](https://trello.com/b/ZqFX1q9P/shopping-list). initially I created user stories of what I would like the app to do from this, I created checklists inside of those user stories for how to implement each of those features.
 I then converted each of these items into cards so that the project backglog and progress of each sprint could be monitored.

 ### Backend